tatv047/Credit-Card-Fraud-Detection/README.md

 ## Setup

-1. Open the terminal foin your workinbg directory and run the followihng:
+1. Open the terminal in your working directory and run the followihng:
 ```
 conda env create -f environment.yml
 ```
-2. Activate teh env
+2. Activate the env
 ```
 conda activate credit-fraud-detection
 ```